smaurice101/readthedocs/docs/source/quickstart.rst

 .. important::
-    The power of TML is not only in how it can process and perform machine learning at the entity level, in-memory, but the amazing real-time visualizations that users can create with the TML  output.
+    The power of TML is not only in how it can process and perform machine learning at the entity level, in-memory, but the amazing real-time visualizations that users can create with the TML output for faster, deeper, insights from real-time data streams.

 QUICK START: TML Soluton with Real-Time Entity Based Processing
 -------------------------------------------------